Graphenehandstoken/GrapheneHandsContract/README.md

 - [Built in Contract Protections](#protections)

 ## About the Team
-The team behind Graphene Hands is comprised of United States Army Vets and Software Engineers from some of the best engineering schools in the world.
+The team behind Graphene Hands is comprised of United States Army vets, business owners, and software engineers from some of the best engineering schools in the world.
 While this team provides an opportunity for investors to benefit from the rise in value from the Graphene Hands Token, investors will also be contributing to a Dev Wallet which will be used to advance Graphene related innovations around
 - Tactile enabled Graphene Prosthetics and Gameplay wearables
 - Rapid charge Graphene based batteries
 - Wearable technologies leveraging Graphene conductivity

 The Dev Wallet will be used to form strategic partnerships with industry to push forward Graphene centric efforts.
-Over time we would like to bring this development in house to start releasing our own Graphene based product lines.
+Over time we would like to bring this development in house to start releasing our own Graphene based product lines starting with a line of smart wearables.
 The application of Graphene is a new and emerging field that takes a large amount of capital in order to make substantial progress.
 Million mile batteries from Tesla, rapid charge batteries from Samsung and ultra-lightweight tactile enabled prosthetic limbs are all paving the way toward broader adoption of Graphene, and we want to be part of the revolution!
 Don't believe us, here is the proof...

 >_Chinese EV maker Guangzhou Automobile New Energy announced that it has developed a graphene-enhanced battery that can be charged up to 85 percent in 8 minutes.
 Guangzhou believes the battery can be available for mass production as early as the end of this year._
 >